visit/galaxy-docs/_includes/availability-accommodation.md

 }
 ```

 This is a **POST** request that requires a filter with a valid (non-expired) SearchId.
-The filter otherwise behaves the same as it would in the original <a href="https://visit.github.io/galaxy-docs/#accommodation19">Accommodation availability</a> search.
+The filter otherwise has athe same constraints as in the original <a href="https://visit.github.io/galaxy-docs/#accommodation20">Accommodation availability</a> search.
 You can see a bare minimum version of this search in the examples.

 ### HTTP Request